frida/frida-website/_docs/javascript-api.md

 ## Socket

++   `Socket.listen([options])`: open a TCP or UNIX listening socket.
+Returns a *Promise* that receives a [SocketListener](#socketlistener).

+    Defaults to listening on both IPv4 and IPv6, if supported, and binding on all interfaces on a randomly selected TCP port.

+    The optional `options` argument is an object that may contain some of the following keys:

+    -   `family`: address family as a string.
+Supported values are:
+        -   unix
+        -   ipv4
+        -   ipv6
+        Defaults to listening on both `ipv4` and `ipv6` if supported.
+    -   `host`: (IP family) IP address as a string.
+Defaults to all interfaces.
+    -   `port`: (IP family) IP port as a number.
+Defaults to any available.
+    -   `type`: (UNIX family) UNIX socket type as a string.
+Supported types are:
+        -   anonymous
+        -   path
+        -   abstract
+        -   abstract-padded
+        Defaults to `path`.
+    -   `path`: (UNIX family) UNIX socket path as a string.
+    -   `backlog`: Listen backlog as a number.
+Defaults to `10`.

++   `Socket.connect(options)`: connect to a TCP or UNIX server.
+Returns a *Promise* that receives a [SocketConnection](#socketconnection).

+    The `options` argument is an object that should contain some of the following keys:

+    -   `family`: address family as a string.
+Supported values are:
+        -   unix
+        -   ipv4
+        -   ipv6
+        Defaults to an IP family depending on the `host` specified.
+    -   `host`: (IP family) IP address as a string.
+Defaults to `localhost`.
+    -   `port`: (IP family) IP port as a number.
+    -   `type`: (UNIX family) UNIX socket type as a string.
+Supported types are:
+        -   anonymous
+        -   path
+        -   abstract
+        -   abstract-padded
+        Defaults to `path`.
+    -   `path`: (UNIX family) UNIX socket path as a string.

 +   `Socket.type(handle)`: inspect the OS socket `handle` and return its type as a string which is either `tcp`, `udp`, `tcp6`, `udp6`, `unix:stream`, `unix:dgram`, or `null` if invalid or unknown.